Athena Resources Announces New Share Entitlement Offer

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Athena Resources Limited is launching a fully underwritten entitlement offer to raise approximately A$2.67 million by offering new shares at a price of A$0.004 each.
-Eligible shareholders can purchase one new share for every two existing shares they hold.
-This move aims to bolster the company’s financial standing and enhance investor interest in its Byro Magnetite Project.
+Athena Resources Limited has announced a renounceable entitlement offer to raise approximately A$2.67 million by issuing new shares at A$0.004 each, fully underwritten by Fenix Resources Limited.
+Eligible shareholders in Australia, New Zealand, and Hong Kong can participate, while ineligible shareholders’ entitlements may be sold by Westar Capital Limited.
+This offer aims to strengthen the company’s financial position, appealing to investors keen on strategic stock opportunities.

 For further insights into AU:AHN stock, check out TipRanks’ Stock Analysis page.